-The Niki Charitable Art Foundation’s Education Program offers free educational opportunities through online learning recourses, online lesson series, public art tours (currently postponed) and in-class teaching at K-12 schools though our partnerships with Art CORPS and ArtReach.
+The Niki Charitable Art Foundation’s Education Program offers free educational opportunities through online learning courses, online lesson series, public art tours (currently postponed) and in-class teaching at K-12 schools though our partnerships with Art CORPS and ArtReach.

 We are offering three opportunities for at home learning: Drawing Break!, Artist Sketchbook Class, and Lesson Plan resources.

 The Niki Charitable Art Foundation is hosting weekly live drawing sessions via Instagram.
-Please follow us @niki_charitable_art_foundation and tune in Wednesdays from 3:00PM-4:00PM Pacific Standard Time.
-All that is required is a pencil (or any writing utensil available) and paper!
+Please follow us @niki_charitable_art_foundation.

-All sessions will be archived and available for view on our instagram story highlights for those who would like to join in at a separate time.
+All prior sessions are archived and available for view on our instagram story highlights for those who would like to catch up on their own.
 Or they may be viewed on our Guided Activities.

 Artist Sketch Book Class

-The Niki Charitable Art Foundation started an online art course recommended, but not limited, to students between the ages of 7-12.
-In this course we will experiment with different forms of art making such as painting, collaging, drawing, mixed media and found material.
-Through our creativity and learning new techniques, we will produce an Artist Sketchbook.
-Each page will be filled with a different prompt or project that students can save as reference for future art projects, or they may expand the prompts from the class into a larger format.
-This class is fully online and available to anyone with internet access.
-Materials are listed in the link below, as well as a questionnaire to fill out when registering for the class.
+The Niki Charitable Art Foundation has completed an online art course recommended, but not limited, to students between the ages of 7-12.
+In this course we experimented with different forms of art-making such as painting, collaging, drawing, mixed media and found material.
+Through our creativity and learning new techniques, the children produces an Artist Sketchbook.
+Each page was filled with a different prompt or project that students saved as reference for future art projects.
+They may expand the prompts from the class into a larger format.
+This class was fully online and available to anyone with internet access.
+Materials are listed in the link below.